SaiRevanth-J/bipolar-test/README.md

  h) Grafana  is accessed on jenkins-server 54.145.138.148:3000 .

- i) Dashboard is created for Monitoring and logging of  deployed container
+ i) Dashboard is created for Monitoring and logging of  deployed container.